 Please note that not all options may be available every year as they depend on student demand and staff availability.
-In March each year, students at Level 5 will choose their modules for the next academic year.
+In March each year, students at Levels 5 and 6 will choose their modules for the next academic year.
 We will make clear which optional modules are to be offered and whether minimum numbers of students are required to enable them to run.
 You will be provided with videos introducing each module to you and invited to an Options Talk with staff to help you make your selections.
 Once you have made your selections, we will advise you promptly if any of your chosen modules have not met requirements for minimum numbers and which other modules you may choose from.

-Any modules that must be passed for progression or award are indicated in the table above as non-compensatable.
-A non-compensatable module is one that must be passed at the relevant level (with a mark of 40) in order to progress.
+Any modules that must be passed for progression or award are indicated in the table above as noncompensatable.
+A non-compensatable module is one that must be passed at the relevant level (with a mark of 40 for modules at Levels 4-6 and 50 for modules at Level 7) in order to progress.